-Article originally published in Solar Power World
+[This article was originally published in Solar Power World. ]

 It isn't easy keeping up with the solar industry.
 Every few months new products, financing mechanisms, policies, and organizations pop up and change how you design and sell solar.